RishabhRD/archrice/README.md

 This repository is my ricing setup on my arch with dwm.

 You can use this setup after fresh arch installtion to rice your arch distro.
+NeoVim plugins are installed with vim-plug(in case you are interested).

 ***For list of application I use in my arch and its dependecies refer to DEPENDENCIES file***